Women’s Safety and Outreach Program

 BWSS offers a safety and outreach program dedicated women and girls in the Downtown Eastside.

-Safety planning, crisis and emotional support, counseling, advocacy, hospital accompaniments, information and referrals, assistance with shelter and transitional housing are available to women who are experiencing or have experienced partner abuse.
+Safety planning, crisis and emotional support, counselling, advocacy, hospital accompaniments, information and referrals, assistance with shelter and transitional housing are available to women who are experiencing or have experienced partner abuse.

 For help call 604.652.1010